 President and CEO, New-York Historical Society

 Louise Mirrer joined the New-York Historical Society as President and CEO in June 2004.
-Under her guidance, New-York Historical is reinvigorating its commitment to foster greater public understanding of history and its impact on the world of today, to support and encourage historical scholarship, and to develop education initiatives for young people, students and adults.
-Mirrer is leading New-York Historical’s campaign for a major renovation of its landmark building on Central Park West, which so far has raised more than $100 million.
+Under her guidance, New-York Historical is reinvigorating its commitment to foster greater public understanding of history and its impact on the world of today, to support and encourage historical scholarship, and to develop education initiatives for young people, students, and adults.
+Mirrer recently led New-York Historical’s campaign for a major renovation of its landmark building on Central Park West, which raised more than $100 million.

 In recent years, Dr. Mirrer has been honored with the Woman of Distinction Medal, League of Women Voters, 2007; Dean’s Medal, CUNY Honors College, 2005; Education and Student Advocacy Award, Hostos Community College, 2005; President’s Medal, CUNY Graduate Center, 2004; Leadership Award, Asian-American Research Institution, 2003; New York Post’s “50 Most Influential Women in New York,” 2003; Citation of Honor, Queens Borough President’s Office, 2001; Women Making History Award, Queensborough Community College, 2001; and the YWCA “Women Achievers” Award, 2000.
 In 2007 she was made an Honorary Fellow of Wolfson College, Cambridge.